GeeYouFra/GeeYouFra/README.md

 - ⚡ Fun fact: ...
 -->

-- 🌱 I’m currently on my way to be a software developer.
+- 🌱 I’m currently on my way to become a software developer.
 - 👯 I am hoping to be part of a company that could boost and harness my skills.

 - 😄 Nice to meet you!
 Hope to see you soon!